Cheeger constants, structural balance, and spectral clustering analysis for signed graphs: Signed Cheeger constants and higher order spectral gaps

 where

-Recall that $\psi_{t_{i-1},t_i}(f(u))$ is the closest one of $\{t_{i-1},t_i\}$ to $f(u)$, and note that the l.h.s.\ of (\ref{ProcedureGate}) is continuous and non-decreasing w.r.t.\ $t_i$.
-If we can find such constants satisfying (\ref{ProcedureGate}), we take the smallest one of them as $t_i$; otherwise, we set $t_i=M$.
+Notice that the left hand side of (\ref{ProcedureGate}) is continuous and non-decreasing with respect to\ $t_i$.
+We also point out again that $\psi_{t_{i-1},t_i}(f(u))$ is the closest one of $\{t_{i-1},t_i\}$ to $f(u)$.
+If we can find such constants satisfying (\ref{ProcedureGate}), we set the smallest one of them to be $t_i$; otherwise, we set $t_i=M$.
 This procedure is considered to be successful if $t_{2k}=M$.

 If the procedure succeeds, we define a step function $g$ as in (\ref{DefOFg}).
 Then by definition,

 Applying Lemma \ref{preImprCheeger2}, we arrive at the inequality